minimOS file system

 dd command or any equivalent one is very risky as any incorrect parameter may result in data loss.
 Exert extreme caution when writing raw images!

-Flashing the volume into the storage device with the current software can be done in Linux like this:
+Flashing the volume into the storage device with the current bootloader software (up to v1.3) can be done in Linux like this:

 dd if=path-to/durango.av of=/dev/_your-device_